openstack/openstack-manuals/doc/networking-guide/source/scenario_legacy_ovs.rst

       Open vSwitch integration bridge ``br-int``.

    #.
 The Open vSwitch integration bridge ``br-int`` replaces the actual
-      VLAN tag of tenant network 1 with the internal tag.
+      VLAN tag of project network 1 with the internal tag.

 #.
-For VXLAN and GRE tenant networks:
+For VXLAN and GRE project networks:

    #.
 The tunnel interface forwards the packet to the Open vSwitch tunnel
       bridge ``br-tun``.

    #.
 The Open vSwitch tunnel bridge ``br-tun`` unwraps the packet and adds
-      the internal tag for tenant network 1.
+      the internal tag for project network 1.

    #.
 The Open vSwitch tunnel bridge ``br-tun`` forwards the packet to the
       Open vSwitch integration bridge ``br-int``.

 #.
 The Open vSwitch integration bridge ``br-int`` forwards the packet to
    the ``qr-1`` interface (3) in the router namespace ``qrouter``.
-The ``qr-1`` interface contains the tenant network 1 gateway IP address *TG1*.
+The ``qr-1`` interface contains the project network 1 gateway IP address *TG1*.

 #.
 The router namespace ``qrouter`` routes the packet to the ``qr-2`` interface
    (4).
-The ``qr-2`` interface contains the tenant network 2 gateway IP address *TG2*.
+The ``qr-2`` interface contains the project network 2 gateway IP address *TG2*.

 #.
 The router namespace ``qrouter`` forwards the packet to the Open vSwitch
    integration bridge ``br-int``.

 #.
 The Open vSwitch integration bridge ``br-int`` adds the internal tag for
-   tenant network 2.
+   project network 2.

 #.
-For VLAN tenant networks:
+For VLAN project networks:

    #.
 The Open vSwitch integration bridge ``br-int`` forwards the packet to
       the Open vSwitch VLAN bridge ``br-vlan``.

    #.
 The Open vSwitch VLAN bridge ``br-vlan`` replaces the internal tag
-      with the actual VLAN tag of tenant network 2.
+      with the actual VLAN tag of project network 2.

    #.
 The Open vSwitch VLAN bridge ``br-vlan`` forwards the packet to compute
       node 2 via the VLAN interface.